chingchenms/llvm/docs/Coroutines.rst

 The '``llvm.experimental.coro.suspend``' marks the point where execution of the coroutine need to get suspended and control returned back to the caller.
-Conditional branch consuming the result of this intrinsic marks normal and cleanup basic blocks that correspond to this suspend point.
+Conditional branch consuming the result of this intrinsic marks basic blocks where coroutine should proceed when resumed via `coro.resume` and `coro.destroy` intrinsics if the coroutine is suspended at this particular suspend point.

 Arguments:
 """"""""""